But when will the cryptocurrency bubble burst?

 With the recent launch of bitcoin futures markets on the Chicago Board Options Exchange (CBOE) and CME Group, bitcoin has gained more respect.
 Still, there are many investors who will not touch it because of its considerable downside risk and its association with the seedy side of global finance.2

 The free market determines the value of bitcoin.
 Therefore, it can suffer sudden, dramatic devaluations due to the day’s headlines.
 When China ordered bitcoin exchanges to shutter, the price of bitcoin slid.
-When JPMorgan Chase CEO Jamie Dimon called bitcoin “a fraud” in September 2017, the price quickly fell 10%.
-When the Silk Road website disappeared, bitcoin’s value took a hit (and its disappearance brings us to the cryptocurrency’s other worrisome aspect).3,4
+JPMorgan Chase CEO Jamie Dimon called bitcoin “a fraud” in September 2017, the price quickly fell 10%.
+Then the Silk Road website disappeared, bitcoin’s value took a hit (and its disappearance brings us to the cryptocurrency’s other worrisome aspect).3,4

 Bitcoin has long been linked to the “dark web.”
 Even its origins are mysterious: the digital currency was created by someone named “Satoshi Nakamoto,” whose identity is still a question mark.
 Bitcoins are made in cyberspace by computers, beyond the control of any government.
 To its advocates, the fact that bitcoin has emerged from the Internet rather than a central bank is attractive.
 Who bitcoin and other cybercurrencies have attracted is another matter.4,5